 The freeze dried probiotic pure cultures of Lactobacillus casei were obtained from the National Dairy Research Institute, Karnal, Haryana and SMC college GAU, Anand.
 The culture was maintained separately in sterilized reconstituted skim milk test tubes.

 The sterilized skim milk test tubes were separately inoculated with these cultures and incubated at 370C for 8 hrs and thereafter stored at refrigerated temperature.
-In order keep these cultures active, they were propagated once in week.
-(Shankar,1975).
+In order to keep these cultures active, they were propagated once in week (Shankar,1975).

 CHART 1.
 Preparation of Probiotic Curd (L. acidophilus)